haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - docker-compose.yaml contains instructions on how to create the container
 - Use command to create containers using the docker-compose file: ``docker-compose up -d``
 - See the created containers: ``docker container ls``
-- Docker runs in a virtual box (which has an IP address).
+- Docker runs (using native virtualisation and it does not require virtual box, or you can run it using virtual box) (which has an IP address).
   - See ip address: ``docker-machine ip Default``
-  - Can now navigate to that ip address and port to see local machine with the copy of the container running
+  - Can now navigate to that ip address and the port to see the container running or use localhost (if not using virtualbox and using native virtualisation)
 - Use command to stop containers: ``docker-compose down``
 - Use command to see images: ``docker images``